 - Shipping and fulfillment

-The repetitive or load-bearing nature of these types of jobs leaves employees more vulnerable to recurring injuries and aggravation of pre-existing injuries.
+These repetitive or load-bearing jobs leave employees more vulnerable to recurring injuries and aggravation of pre-existing injuries.

-The forms of proof necessary can vary given wide range of potential injuries in a great variety of professions with their own unique demands, as well as the medical conditions involved.
+The forms of proof necessary can vary given the wide range of potential injuries in a great variety of professions with their own unique demands and the medical conditions involved.
 However, it is not like criminal courts where proof is required beyond a reasonable doubt.
-Again, conditions may have been previously asymptomatic or causing only minor inconvenience; if the work-injury causes them to become a significant issue associated with measurable, observable limitations, the standard of proof has likely been met.
+Again, conditions may have been asymptomatic or causing only minor inconvenience; if the work-injury causes them to become a significant issue associated with measurable, observable limitations, the standard of proof has likely been met.

 Pre-Existing vs. Recurring Injuries

-At this point, a distinction must be made between recurrence of a condition and aggravation of a pre-existing condition.
+A distinction must be made between recurrence of a condition and aggravation of a pre-existing condition.
 Fortunately, many recurrent injuries, such as a low back sprain or strain, heal within 8 to 12 weeks of the injury (at least, that is what the defense doctors will tell you!).
-A recurrence of a previously healed injury is not the same as an aggravation of a pre-existing condition.
+A recurrence of a healed injury differs from an aggravation of a pre-existing condition.
 A worker may sustain many recurrent back injuries, each of which can constitute a separate workers’ compensation claim.

-It is critical if you have been re-injured or experienced a worsening of symptoms that you seek medical care and that you are as upfront as possible with your provider about your previous problems.
+It is critical if you have been re-injured or experienced a worsening of symptoms you seek medical care and that you are upfront with your provider about your previous problems.
 As much as is possible, share with your doctor:

 - Every symptom you experience.
 Details of your symptoms and problems need to be discussed with your doctors to be included in your medical record, so share all your symptoms and explain how they are worse/different than before.
 Nothing is too minor to be mentioned.

 - All past injuries you have had.
 Even if they have since healed.
-It may be difficult to remember every injury you have ever suffered, but it is important to try.
+It may be difficult to remember every injury you have ever suffered, but try.
 Omitting a prior injury may make it appear that you are trying to deliberately cover something up or mislead the BWC.
 You don't need another reason for them to look at you cross-eyed!